compas-dev/compas_fea/docs/.source/tutorial/13_cad.rst

     rhino.add_nodes_elements_from_layers(structure=mdl, mesh_type='HexahedronElement', layers='elset_solids')

 In Blender, the function with the same name (``add_nodes_elements_from_layers``) is used slightly differently, as there are no clear line type objects in Blender, instead, Blender meshes should exist in the given argument ``layers``.
-Use the function ``add_nodes_elements_from_bmesh()`` to explicitly give a Blender mesh ``bmesh`` rather than layer numbers.
-Once the meshes are picked-up from the layers or by the user, the vertices of the Blender meshes will be added to the **Structure** object as nodes, along with line elements represented by the edges of the meshes and added as element type ``line_type``, and shell elements represented by the faces of the meshes and added as element type ``mesh_type``.
+Once the meshes are picked-up from the layers, the vertices of the Blender meshes will be added to the **Structure** object as nodes, along with line elements represented by the edges of the meshes and added as element type ``line_type``, and shell elements represented by the faces of the meshes and added as element type ``mesh_type``.
 If the entire Blender mesh is to be used as a solid element, similar to the Rhino procedure above, then the function must be given a solid element type for ``mesh_type``.

 .. code-block:: python

-  blender.add_nodes_elements_from_layers(structure=mdl, line_type='TrussElement', mesh_type='ShellElement', layers=0)
+  blender.add_nodes_elements_from_layers(structure=mdl, line_type='TrussElement', mesh_type='ShellElement', layers=['elset_trusses', 'elset_shells'])

 Adding nodes and elements from layers with the ``add_nodes_elements_from_layers()`` function, in both the Rhino and Blender cases, will return the lists of the node keys and element keys that were added.